Jiteshiyu/SkySymphony/README.md

 ## Challenges and Learnings

-- API Integration: Integrating the OpenWeatherMap API was a key challenge, particularly learning how to handle asynchronous data fetching and updating the UI in real time.
+- **API Integration:** Integrating the OpenWeatherMap API was a key challenge, particularly learning how to handle asynchronous data fetching and updating the UI in real time.
-- State Management: Using React's `useState` and `useEffect` hooks effectively to manage and update weather data on user input was a great learning experience.
+- **State Management:** Using React's `useState` and `useEffect` hooks effectively to manage and update weather data on user input was a great learning experience.
-- Responsiveness: Designing a clean and responsive user interface helped in understanding CSS layouts and how to make them adaptable to different screen sizes.
+- **Responsiveness:** Designing a clean and responsive user interface helped in understanding CSS layouts and how to make them adaptable to different screen sizes.

-## Contributing

-Contributions are welcome!
-If you have any ideas for new features or improvements, feel free to submit a pull request or open an issue.

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Open a pull request

 ## Support
 If you liked the project, give it a 🌟 on the repo!